xcodebeta/SpringRestApi/README.md

 ## Configuring and Running the Project

 Configuration values can be found in the `src/main/resources/application.properties` file.
 For a development environment, these defaults should work out of the box.
-If you configured MySQL to use a password, then you will need to configure it here.

 **NOTE 2: Do NOT commit your database password to source control!**